Ultraicee/tpsNet/README.md

 ```
 set `--continue_predict True` to predict using last feature in need

-We provide a `main.ipynb` include script above all.
+We provide a `main.ipynb` include scripts above all.

 ## 3D Reconstruction